 You can view the current conversions and cost-per-conversion for a campaign in the campaign summary table.
 Understand your conversion data

 This section lists some best practices when setting up and using the Commission (pay-per-conversion) bidding strategy.

-- To get the best performance with Commission (pay-per-conversion), your campaign should have at least 20 conversions per day.
-If your campaigns don't have this many conversions per day, consider merging some campaigns together when using Commission.
+- To get the best performance with Commissions (pay-per-conversion), your campaign should have at least 20 conversions per day.
+If your campaigns don't have this many conversions per day, consider merging some campaigns together when using Commissions.

 - Organise hotels into different campaigns depending on distribution margin or conversion rate.
-Commission may perform better when partners group hotels with similar ROI goals and performance.
-Learn more about hotel groups
+Commissions may perform better when partners group hotels with similar ROI goals and performance.
+Learn more about hotel groups.

 - Allow the campaign to accumulate traffic for at least 7 days before evaluating performance and making changes.

 - Don't change your Commission (pay-per-conversion) bid more than once every few weeks.
 This gives you time to account for any conversion delays and gives the Commission autobidder strategy time to adjust.